appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/security-assertion-markup-language-saml/disable-update-account-info.md

 ---
-description: This page shows you how to turn off account update setting in Keycloak.
+description: This page shows you how to disable account update setting in Keycloak.
 ---

-# Turn off Keycloak Account Update Setting
+# Disable Account Update Setting

 Appsmith uses Keycloak for managing user authentication.
 When a new user signs up, Keycloak registers the user and requests their information.
-When you configure SAML, it's ideal to turn off Keycloak capturing user information for registration since the user is already registered with the Identity Provider (IDP).
-This page provides instructions to remove the update info screen on Keycloak.
+When you configure SAML, it's ideal to disable Keycloak capturing user information for registration since the user is already registered with the Identity Provider (IDP).
+This page provides instructions to disable the account update screen on Keycloak.

 ## Prerequisites
 * Ensure you have access to the Keycloak admin console.